bulatzamilov/timetrack/README.md

 timetrack
 =========

-traks your time spend on whatever you're doing.
+Traks your time spend on whatever you're doing.
+Then you may find where your time is leaking to.